Zeppelins-Forever/gui-dlp/README.md

 It is designed with Windows in mind (Linux and macOS not thoroughly tested).
-For experimental Linux users, you may have to install "Tk" (Tkinter module for Python) before running the python3 script.
+For experimental Linux users, you may have to install "Tk" (Tkinter module for Python) before running the python3 script, and pyperclip for additional functionality.
 A couple of features may not work exactly as intended in Linux (terminal window not showing with download progress), but core functionality may still be intact.
 Not thoroughly tested, however, so beware of bugs.

 --------------------------------------------------------------------